 Uncooked in Thin Slices, Bite-Sized or Whole Fruit (12+ months): If you haven’t already, offer these with the skin on for more antioxidants and to give your toddler practice with chewing the texture of the peel.

-You can store these cooked green beans in an air-tight container in the fridge for up to 3 days.
+You can store these cooked pears in an air-tight container in the fridge for up to 3 days.